mepalashganguly/Interviews/README.md

 Networking: Public and private connection options.

 Deployment: Perfect for serverless use cases and companies needing rapid scalability with minimal administrative overhead.

+Managed Instance is considerably more expensive for the same compute/storage, but justifies this with advanced compatibility and features for large, complex or legacy workloads.

+Azure SQL Database is less costly and more flexible for scaling out hundreds/thousands of databases, especially with elastic pools and serverless compute.

+Both offer licensing/commitment discounts and backup/retention as line items; storage costs are similar.

+</b></details>

+<summary>1.2 Azure SQL Database?
+Cost Factors? </summary><br><b>

 Summary Table
 Feature	Azure SQL Managed Instance	Azure SQL Database